SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_database/Installing_Cassandra.md

    For more information on how to install the software, scroll down on the [Download Now](https://cassandra.apache.org/_/download.html) page of the Apache Cassandra website, and follow the steps of the installation process detailed under *Installation from Debian packages*.

    > [!IMPORTANT]
-   > Make sure that the time of all servers in the cluster are in sync.
-It is advised to configure an NTP server.
+   > Make sure that the time of all servers in the cluster is in sync.
+We recommend that you configure an NTP server.

 1. Ensure the firewall ports are open for Cassandra.
 See [Firewall ports used with Cassandra](xref:Cassandra_firewall).